AElfProject/aelf-community/first-contribution.md

 There are multiple repositories within the aelf organization.
 Each repository has beginner-friendly issues that are a great place to get started on your contributor journey.
 Another way to get started is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.

+## Issue Assignment in Github

+When you've found an issue to work on, you can assign it to yourself.

+- Reply with /assign or /assign @yourself on the issue you'd like to work on

+- Your name will then be listed under, Assignees.